SWIFTWAYZ/goSwift-dispatch/README.md

 # goSwift-dispatch (Uber)
-This is a real-time service to handle the dispatching of taxis to passengers
+Uber-like real-time service to handle the dispatching of taxis to passengers

 This service is developed using server-side Javascript running in Node.js Dispatch is meant to handle all the real-time requests such as:-